shiroyuki/Imagination/docs/source/index.rst

 Imagination
 ===========

-:Copyright: Juti Noppornpitak
+:Copyright: Juti Noppornpitak <juti_n@yahoo.co.jp>
-:Author:    Juti Noppornpitak
+:Author:    Juti Noppornpitak <juti_n@yahoo.co.jp>
 :License:   MIT

 **Imagination** is a reusable component framework whose objectives are:

-* encapsulates an object into a single object with the lazy loader, inspired by many frameworks,
+* encapsulates an object into a single object with the lazy loader, inspired by many frameworks (e.g., Symfony Framework in PHP and Spring Framework in Java),
-* improves code maintainability by encapsulating reusable components (or dependencies) in a global memory, inspired by JavaBeans
+* improves code maintainability by encapsulating reusable components (or dependencies) in a global memory, inspired by JavaBeans,
-* introduce the concept of the aspect-oriented programming, inspired by AspectJ.
+* introduce the concept of the aspect-oriented programming (AOP), inspired by AspectJ.

 Want to get started?
 Please read :doc:`getting_started`.

 .. note::
-    Imagination plays a big role in Tori Web Framework dealing with clean routing and globally referencing to any defined reusable components.
+    Imagination plays the big role in Tori Web Framework (http://shiroyuki.com/work/project-tori) dealing with clean routing and globally referencing to any defined reusable components.

 Reference
 ---------